-Lingual braces are wire braces that are adhered to the inner surface (back side or tongue side) of the teeth.
+Lingual braces are wire braces adhered to the inner surface (backside or tongue side) of the teeth.
 Other than hiding the braces from view, this treatment modality offers few advantages and several disadvantages.
-Lingual braces have the same sorts of food restrictions as traditional braces and because of their location they can affect speech and cause more irritation in the mouth.
-Of all the types of braces, lingual braces’ capacity for adjusting teeth can be limited, due to more difficult access.
+Lingual braces have the same sorts of food restrictions as traditional braces, and, because of their location, they can affect speech and cause more irritation in the mouth.
+Of all the types of braces, lingual braces’ capacity for adjusting teeth can be limited due to more difficult access.

 Will Braces Hurt?

 Braces move teeth in gradual increments, putting pressure on the teeth to reposition them.
 All forms of braces require periodic adjustments to keep the teeth on course.
 In the first few days after an adjustment, the new pressure on the teeth can be uncomfortable, but the mouth adapts to the new positioning quickly and the discomfort subsides.